William Calder (engineer)

-William Calder, (31 July 1860 – 18 February 1928), engineer, was born at Lovell's Flat, Milton near Dunedin, New Zealand, only son of Arthur Calder and his wife Margaret Milne, née Strachan.
+William Calder (31 July 1860 – 18 February 1928), engineer, was born at Lovell's Flat, Milton near Dunedin, New Zealand, only son of Arthur Calder and his wife Margaret Milne, née Strachan.
 Calder was educated in New Zealand (Milton local school and the Otago Boys' High School in Dunedin 1876-77), and then attended Otago University.
-He became a cadet in the Government Survey Department in October 1883 and after five years of practical training, he passed the authorized surveyors' examination with credit in July 1888, and was responsible for much road construction and exploration in the North and South islands of the Dominion.
+He became a cadet in the Government Survey Department in October 1883 and after five years of practical training, he passed the authorised surveyors' examination with credit in July 1888, and was responsible for much road construction and exploration in the North and South islands of the Dominion.

 Migration to Australia

-In 1888 he came to Victoria and worked in private engineering and surveying firms.
-In October 1889 he became assistant town surveyor for the City of Footscray, and in July 1890 town engineer.
+In 1888, he came to Victoria and worked in private engineering and surveying firms.
+In October 1889, he became assistant town surveyor for the City of Footscray, and in July 1890 town engineer.
 At night he studied to gain certificates as municipal engineer (1890) and engineer of Water supply (1892).
 From December 1897 to March 1913, Calder was city engineer and building surveyor to the City of Prahran.
 Among the works he is credited with are the first asphalted carpet-road surface, the first refuse destructor in Australia, and the completion of a major drainage project.
 By March 1903 he was an associate member of the Institution of Civil Engineers, London, and a member of the Institution of Municipal and County Engineers of Great Britain.